sru0309/python_modules/Readme.md

 # Module
-   ### Module are simply files withe the ".py" extension containing Python code that can be imported inside another Python program
+   ### Module are simply files with the ".py" extension containing Python code that can be imported inside another Python program